 Tell us a little about what you have coming up?

 We've got a lot coming up in the near future, one of which is the release of our new record All We Know Of Heaven, All We Need Of Hell.
 We are heading overseas for a few European festivals then back home to begin our headline tour.

-PVRIS’ new record All We Know Of Heaven, All We Need Of Hell is out Friday August 25 through Warner Music/Rise Records.
+PVRIS will tour Australia from Wednesday June 13 thanks to Live Nation.
+All We Know Of Heaven, All We Need Of Hell is out now via Rise Records.